New faculty guide to IT resources

 Welcome to the University of Utah!
-This list is meant to provide you with a quick glance at some of the many digital resources you may need as a faculty member at the U. and to direct you to answers to any questions you may have.
-Of course it is by no means an exhaustive list, so if you have suggestions for something you think faculty should know about, email email@example.com.
+This guide is meant to provide you with a quick glance at some of the many digital resources you may need as a staff member and to direct you to answers for any questions you may have.
+This is by no means an exhaustive list, so if you have suggestions for something you think staff should know about, email email@example.com.

 Campus Information Services (CIS)

-Many University services require you to log in using your University Network ID (uNID) — which you received on your first day — and Campus Information Services (CIS) password.
-The first time you log in to cis.utah.edu, you will use the default date-of-birth password in the MMDDYY format.
-You will be prompted to answer security questions and set a permanent password.
+Many university services require you to log in using your University Network ID (uNID) — which you received on your first day — and password.
+The first time you log in to Campus Information Services (CIS) or cis.utah.edu, you will use a default date-of-birth password in a MMDDYY format.
+You will then be prompted to answer security questions and set a permanent password.

 Free or discounted software

-The University of Utah has several campus agreements to provide some of the most popular software to faculty free of charge or at a greatly reduced price.
-This software can be found at the Office of Software Licensing.
-Use on University-owned machines is usually free, and home-use licenses are available for purchase.
-You can find information about Microsoft Office, Adobe Creative Cloud, Box cloud storage, MATLAB, Simulink and 48 companion products, and more.
+The University of Utah has several campus agreements to provide some of the most popular software to faculty at no cost or at a greatly reduced price.
+This software can be found at the Office of Software Licensing (OSL).
+Use on university-owned machines is usually free, and home-use licenses are available for free or for purchase.
+Products include:

 Online meeting/video conferencing